weiwa6/SecureX-ISE-wf/README.md

 To demostrate the power of Cisco DevNet and SecuerX, I've created this use case with two workflows.
 1. Cisco [Talos Blog](https://blog.talosintelligence.com/ "Talos Blog") email notification, which triggers CTR investigation with the creation of a new casebook and ServiceNow incident ticket.
-This is similar to the [original workflow](https://github.com/CiscoSecurity/sxo-05-security-workflows/tree/Main/Workflows/0001-Talos-GetNewBlogPosts__definition_workflow_01FX7FQDZRDUX1TWgKJwTPBMaOWrgUOld2q "original workflow"), with enhancement to use email trigger instead of cron-like scheduler.
+This is based on the [original workflow](https://github.com/CiscoSecurity/sxo-05-security-workflows/tree/Main/Workflows/0001-Talos-GetNewBlogPosts__definition_workflow_01FX7FQDZRDUX1TWgKJwTPBMaOWrgUOld2q "original workflow"), with enhancement to use email trigger instead of cron-like scheduler.
 2. SecureX response workflow, which triggers ISE quarantine/un-quarantine via pxGrid ANC.